kakubei/clearscore/README.md

 But didn't have time to do so

 ### UI Tests
-I don't usually write UI tests, I've always had QA write them with Apium, etc.
+I don't usually write UI tests, I've always had QA write automated UI tests with Apium, etc.
 Xcode's UI Tests are not the greatest but I would have liked to have written some UI tests for this project.